Bommi Baumann

 Michael "Bommi" Baumann (August 25, 1947 – July 19, 2016) was a German author and former militant.
 After growing up in Berlin, he was radicalised by the police shooting of Benno Ohnesorg and founded the Movement 2 June with his best friend Georg von Rauch.
 After von Rauch was shot dead by the police and a bomb planted by Baumann killed a builder, Baumann fled abroad.
 Whilst on the run he wrote the memoir Wie alles anfing (How it All Began) and renounced political violence.
 The book sold 100,000 copies.
 Baumann was arrested in London in 1981 and following a prison term lived in Berlin.

 Early life

-Michael Baumann was born on August 25, 1947 to an apolitical mother and a father who had been a Nazi.
+Michael Baumann was born on August 25, 1947, to an apolitical mother and a father who had been a Nazi.
 The family lived first in Lichtenberg in the Soviet part of Berlin, then moved to the British zone when he was 12 years old.
 He trained as a construction worker.
 He later commented that he became dissatisfied with the mindless world of work and television he saw around him.
 In 1964, Baumann started to engage with the counterculture and to hang out at the Kaiser Wilhelm Memorial Church where dropouts would drink wine and take the stimulant Captagon or the cough medicine Romilar for psychoactive effects.
 By 1966, people had begun to bring hashish back from Afghanistan and Morocco.

+Central Council of Roving Hash Rebels

+The Central Council of Roving Hash Rebels or short Haschrebellen was a militant political organisation in West-Berlin.
+Founded in protest against the Berlin Senate's restrictive drug policy and the numerous drug raids in trendy bars, the group quickly became politicized.
+While activists around Rainer Langhans soon distanced themselves from the hash rebels and consciously opted for peaceful protest, Bommi Baumann and his friends sought a radical change in circumstances.
+The roots of Tupamaros West-Berlin are in the Hash Rebells.
+The group was more anarchist orientated and has not a strict hierarchy like RAF.

+Tumamaros West-Berlin, the Haschrebellen and Schwarze Ratten (Black Rats) were groups of the Berlin left-wing underground, called the Berliner Blues.

+Loose associations became political groups in the face of increasing repression from the police and politicians.
+From November 1969, Tupamaro's self-naming of West Berlin, which indicated an expanded political program and more spectacular actions, became established.

+This movement became an important transitional phenomenon between the protests of the Extra-Parliamentary Opposition (APO) and terrorist activities, particularly through its increasingly aggressive rhetoric, its critical attitude towards Israel and its legitimization and use of violence in attacks with incendiary devices or explosive devices or the use of firearms the Red Army Faction and the June 2nd Movement.

+Most known members of Hash Rebells were Dieter Kunzelmann, Ralf Reinders, Michael „Bommi“ Baumann, Ronald Fritzsch, Norbert „Knofo“ Kröcher, Bodo Saggel, Bernhard Braun, Georg von Rauch and Thomas Weissbecker.